 For an example of production and post-production reality —in this case a project at The T. Harry Williams Center for Oral History— read Jenifer Cramer and Erin Hess’s OHDA paper What Endures: Producing and Publishing and Oral History Podcast.

-A short list of gear that I use for digital sound recordings.
+A short list of potential gear used for digital sound recordings

 - Rode Microphones